-Our beautifully designed and crafted homes combine these old-world construction methods with advanced techniques.
-We provide a wide breadth of uniquely enchanting designs that pay homage to this centuries-old craft of home building.
-We have crafted many timber frame homes that can be found all over the U.S.
+Our beautifully designed and crafted timber frame homes combine these old-world construction methods with advanced techniques.
+We provide a wide breadth of uniquely enchanting designs that pay homage to this centuries-old craft of homebuilding.
+Many of our timber frame homes can be found all across the United States.

-Difference Between Timber Frame and Post and Beam
+Timber Frame versus Post & Beam Construction